Solutions To Your Sit Before Lead Removal Problems

 So when we are faced with a situation where we would like to modify our dog’s response, we need to find what works for them.

-In scientific terms a reinforcer is something which increases the likelihood of a behaviour happening.
-So, for Ragnar, in this situation a food reward was not a reinforcer as the behaviour that I wanted – Sit, was not increasing.
-Therefore, I needed to find something that was reinforcing in that circumstance – physical interaction with me.
+In scientific terms, a reinforcer is something which increases the likelihood of a behaviour happening.
+So, for Ragnar, in this situation a food reward was not a reinforcer as the behaviour that I wanted – Sit was not increasing.
+Therefore, I needed to find something that was reinforced in that circumstance – physical interaction with me.

 Erik, my older dog, in the exact same circumstance offers to sit immediately and is rewarded with food, for him food is a reinforcer.

 Every dog is an individual and as handlers, we need to be aware of this and be creative when our standard rewards are not a reinforcer in any given situation.

 I have a creative client who had a very reluctant retriever, the only thing that he used to get excited about was chasing the long handle sweeping broom at home.
 My client made this into a game and brought her sweeping broom to lessons.
 The dog very quickly learned to love retrieving because it earned him a chance to play with the sweeping broom.
 Once there was value in retrieving, my client was able to change to more usual rewards.
 Had my client not been willing to make the effort to use the sweeping broom, then I’m sure that dog would still be indifferent to retrieving.